hariveliki/raiffeisen-swisshacks-2025/Use_Case_Challenge_Examples.md

 - From the respective state of the preference list, a sketch for a life model is formulated, e.g.  Living in rented accommodation in the upscale segment, two cinema-theater visits per month, 4-8 long-distance trips p.a.

 The basic costs (living, food, hobbies, health, etc.) are calculated for this life model and compared with the available funds.
-Based on this, suitable investment strategies are proposed.
+Based on this, suitable investment strategies are proposed and/or projections based on the current savings.